buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 Think of a friend who _accidentally_ encouraged or inspired your own spiritual growth in some way.

-In lieu of a quiz or essay, this week I'd like you to write that person a letter thanking that person.
-You are not obliged to actually _send_ it, but of course may if you like.
+In lieu of a quiz or essay, this week I'd like you to write a letter thanking that person.
+You are, of course, not obliged to actually _send_ it, though you may if you like.
 The gratitude itself is the assignment and its own reward.

 ### Conclusion